feddybear/flipside_ph/annotation.md

 Titles are transcribed as word: "Dr." must be written as "Doctor"

 Exceptions are when the abbreviated form are actually pronounced that way.
-If someone says /ink/ for Incorporated, write Inc instead of Incorporation.
+If someone says /ink/ for Incorporated, write Inc instead of Incorporated.

 #### Punctuation